These are my answers to two comments regarding the del.icio.us illogical interface:

 I would say regarding Joshua's comment, that nobody uses an intersection, because it is *too hard* to use from del.icio.us, and very few people have figured it out!
 Not having logical operators makes it very difficult to search your own bookmarks, let alone those of others.
 It is difficult to replace your bookmark folders with tags.
 Logical operators can of course, substitute for and extend a hierarchy (the "and" operator alone implements a hierarchy).
 Another question: if there are no spaces in tags, how can someone search on say "Gulf of Mexico"?
 Adding "of" as a tag totally defeats the purpose of tagging.
 Semantically, "of" and "Mexico" pretty much are unrelated to "Gulf of Mexico".
 I see that some people have been using underscores - this isn't really documented anywhere, and is a real hack, to overcome this lack of basic functionality.
 If semantic tagging is to prove useful, this must be implemented somehow ...

 Regarding the tag search on del.icio.us, I think Joshua has a valid point in noting that current users rarely use intersection searches.
 However, because of the open API, other sites can implement whatever they find lacking, and this may in turn be incorporated into del.icio.us.
 I also think it was a stroke of genious to use only the space character as a tag separator, and leave everything else for the tags.
 That way, nobody has to learn escape sequences, and every conceivable special character can be used as the user wants.
-Finally, according to the del.icio.us blog, it doesn't seem like he's resting on his laurels.
+Finally, according to the del.icio.us blog (Update: sorry, the link is dead), it doesn't seem like he's resting on his laurels.
 Maybe we'll see this in some future version.

 About tagging stuff like the "Gulf of Mexico", the solution is the reason for both the popularity and some problems of folksonomies: You get to decide!
 The best solution for someone living in Northern Norway might be "GulfofMexico", "gulf_of_mexico", or any other fully readable tag, to be easily found again upon browsing the tag list.
 For someone very familiar with the Gulf of Mexico, "gom", or even "gm", may be good enough, and certainly easy to use for tag searches.
 AFAIK, del.icio.us doesn't at this moment have any mechanism to overcome the obvious problems with this, but I expect it can be solved with e.g. synonym lists, which users can subscribe to.
 This way, professors in high energy physics may use their own terms when tagging, and laypeople may search their bookmarks using terms familiar to them due to the synonyms.